top of page

 • Ask for a response.

-When sending a letter to your legislator it should be addressed as follows:
+If you prefer to write your elected official, your letter should be addressed as follows:

 The Honorable (full name)